webrecorder/browsertrix/frontend/docs/docs/user-guide/archived-items.md

 ## Uploading Web Archives

 To import an archived item, use the _Upload WACZ_ button on the **Archived Items** page.
 Metadata like name, tags, and collection can be assigned during import.

-Only archived items in the WACZ file format are accepted.
+Currently, only archived items in the [WACZ file](concepts.md#wacz-file){ data-preview } format are accepted.

+???
+Tip "Tip: Convert a WARC file to WACZ"
+    Some archiving systems, like Archive-It, use the WARC file format to store your archived data.
+If you are comfortable with the command line interface, you can use the Python WACZ command line utility to convert your downloaded WARC files to WACZ.

+    Use [pip](https://pypi.org/project/pip/) to install the module and a command line utility:
+    ```sh
+    pip install wacz
+    ```

+    Create a new WACZ file from the WARC file:
+    ```sh
+    wacz create -o myfile.wacz myfile.warc
+    ```

+    The resulting `myfile.wacz` can now be uploaded to Browsertrix.

+    See <https://github.com/webrecorder/py-wacz> for full documentation.

 ## Status